Elijah McKenzie-Jackson

-Elijah McKenzie-Jackson (born 28 December 2003) is a civic artist and climate justice activist, based in London and New York City, known for speaking regarding animal liberation and indigenous rights.
-McKenzie-Jackson is co-founder at Waic Up, an organizer of Youth Strike for Climate, Extinction Rebellion Youth, and is a United Nations Togetherband Ambassador.
-He is one of the organizers of Fridays for Future UK; starting in February 2019.
+Elijah McKenzie-Jackson (born 28 December 2003) is a visual artist and author of BLUE, his debut book exploring climate grief, identity, and activism through a personal and scholarly lens.
+Based in London and New York City, he is known for weaving social, environmental and intersectional themes into his body of work.
+McKenzie-Jackson is co-founder at WaicUp, an organizer of Youth Strike for Climate, and is a United Nations Togetherband Ambassador.
+He is one of the organizers who started Fridays for Future UK, in February 2019.

-McKenzie-Jackson has organized climate protests across Europe and South America and has spoken at the Parliament of the United Kingdom, the House of Lords, EU Parliament, outside the G7 Conference and in the Amazonian Rainforest.
-He gained international recognition after participating in an act of civil-disobedience outside Heathrow Airport against aviation emissions.
+McKenzie-Jackson, since the age of 15, has used art as a form of protest as well as organized climate protests across Europe and South America and has spoken at the Parliament of the United Kingdom, the House of Lords, EU Parliament, outside the G7 Conference and in the Amazonian Rainforest.

 Early life and education

-McKenzie-Jackson born in Walthamthow, London, lives with his maternal grandmother, Jean Young, who has also joined McKenzie-Jackson in his environmental activism.
-McKenzie-Jackson grew up a vegetarian on the grounds of animal welfare, “At 14, I transitioned to veganism, which helped me understand why it can’t just be personal change when fighting the climate crisis”.
-McKenzie-Jackson was inspired to be an environmental activist when he first heard about climate change in his school, Woodbridge Highschool, through doing research and watching documentaries."I learned a tiny bit about climate change in school.
+McKenzie-Jackson born in Walthamthow, London, lives with his maternal grandmother, Jean Young.
+McKenzie-Jackson grew up a vegetarian on the grounds of animal welfare, “At 14, I transitioned to veganism, which helped me understand why it can't just be personal change when fighting the climate crisis”.
+McKenzie-Jackson was inspired to merge environmental activism and when he first heard about climate change in his school, Woodbridge High School, through doing research and watching documentaries."I learned a tiny bit about climate change in school.
 I started watching documentaries, doing my own research, and I got very frustrated.
-I didn't understand why no politicians were acting" - Elijah McKenzie-Jackson, The Guardian.McKenzie-Jackson took a one year sabbatical from school and is now scheduled to relocate to the New York City to study Fine Art and Sociology starting Fall 2022.
+I didn't understand why no politicians were acting" - Elijah McKenzie-Jackson, The Guardian.McKenzie-Jackson studied Fine Art and Sociology in New York City since 2022.

-Activism
+Work

+McKenzie-Jackson, in 2023, has been known for his Art focusing on Climate Change as well his commentary on societal issues like the divestment away from fossil fuels.
+He is the Founder and Head Artist of the civic art innovation: EMJ Earth, where all his art is published.“In my work, I craft large-scale art installations, paint murals, and curate exhibits that vividly depict the impacts of the climate emergency.”

+Mckenzie-Jackson, first public launch of art, early 2019, was with a photo series named “How would you feel?”
+A self portrait series of intimidated wildlife affected by humanity.
+This series was a starting point for McKenzie-Jackson’s career and landed a double spread in GQ, at age 15.

+McKenzie-Jackson released his first NFT collection, depicting three pictures of clowns.
+The collection "The Mockery of Money Behind Destruction" aimed to increase public awareness of how the oil industry's revenues are used to fuel the global warming issue.

+In 2023, Mckenzie-Jackson launched a painting named: “I <3 Paris” This painting addressed issues of climate change and the Paris Agreement.